-According to data from the UN Food and Agriculture Organization, more than 200 million tonnes of food are thrown away in developed countries every year.
+According to data from the UN Food and Agriculture Organization, more than 200 million tonnes of food is thrown away in developed countries every year.
 The largest amount of waste comes from fruits and vegetables.
 Consider the bananas that go black so quickly sitting on the counter or the carrots that slowly go bendy in the fridge.
 Some of them can be used in meals whilst others are beyond redemption, no matter what we do.
 The best thing is to know how to store them to prolong their use.

 Let’s start by learning about the fruit and veg drawer in your fridge.
 Are you able to adjust the humidity?
 Are there holes for ventilation?
 Even if you don’t have these features, the most important advantage of this drawer is its ability to keep the environment humid.
 If the drawer has high humidity, it’s ideal for foods like asparagus, broccoli, cauliflower, lemon, green beans, green herbs, peppers and strawberries that tend to dry out quickly.
 Foods like apples, apricots, figs, kiwis, melons, peaches and bananas, on the other hand, need a drier environment.